-The Hydrologic Restoration and Vegetative Planting in the 970 ha Lac des Allemands Swamp (BA-34-2) provided for pre-construction forested and herbaceous vegetation station establishment and data collection in project and reference area swamps beginning in fall of 2016.
-Monitoring the entire 2017 year provided data for computation of swamp productivity prior to project construction.
-Monitoring during 2018 - 2020 enabled us to begin measuring the response of the swamp to project completion.
-Interestingly, measurable project benefits have already manifested.
+The Hydrologic Restoration and Vegetative Planting in the 970 ha Lac des Allemands Swamp (BA-34-2) project provided for pre-construction forested and herbaceous vegetation station establishment and data collection in project and reference area swamps beginning in fall of 2016.
+Monitoring the entire 2017 year provided data for computation of swamp production prior to project construction.
+Monitoring during 2018 - 2021 enabled us to begin measuring the response of the swamp to project completion.
+Interestingly, measurable project benefits manifested nearly instantaneously.

 Specifically, our responsibilities include only the forested swamp vegetation and herbaceous vegetation variables of the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) Task Force approved BA-34-2 monitoring plan dated July 2016.
-The Coastal Protection and Restoration Authority of Louisiana (CPRA) Operations Division has developed a standard operating procedures (SOP) manual entitled "A Standard Operating Procedures Manual for the Coastwide Reference Monitoring System-Wetlands: Methods for Site Establishment, Data Collection, and Quality Assurance/Quality Control" (Folse et al. 2014).
-Those data collection variables will be monitored through subsequent contracts (years 1-19), such that collection procedures established during our initial pre-construction phase continue to maintain data consistency.
+The Coastal Protection and Restoration Authority of Louisiana (CPRA) Operations Division has developed a standard operating procedures (SOP) manual entitled "A Standard Operating Procedures Manual for the Coastwide Reference Monitoring SystemWetlands: Methods for Site Establishment, Data Collection, and Quality Assurance/Quality Control" (Folse et al. 2020).
+Those data collection variables will be monitored through subsequent contracts (years 0-19), such that collection procedures established during our initial pre-construction phase continue to maintain data consistency.

-MATERIALS AND METHODS Project Description
+MATERIALS AND METHODS

+Project Description

-The BA-34-2 project involves increasing the hydrologic exchange between the swamp and Bayou Chevreuil by creating eight gaps in the spoil bank.
-To capture restoration benefits, sixteen project specific $625 \text{ m}^2 (25 \text{ m x } 25 \text{ m})$ forested swamp stations that were established in 2016 containing 1,049 trees which were also sampled in the project (Sites 2-8) and reference (Site 1) areas during 2017 - 2020 (Figure 1).
+The BA-34-2 project involved increasing the hydrologic exchange between the swamp and Bayou Chevreuil by creating eight gaps in the spoil bank.
+To capture restoration benefits, sixteen project-specific 625 m2 (25 m x 25 m) forested swamp stations that were established in 2016 containing 1,049 trees which were also sampled in the project (Sites 2-8) and reference (Site 1) areas during 2017 - 2021 (Figure 1).